-The Rules require that the standard 'must identify the maximum amount of time within which system restart ancillary services are required to restore supply to a specified level'.31 As discussed by the Panel and noted in the Issues Paper, the Panel had acknowledged that in practice, the timeframe for the restoration of supply following a black system event would be affected by a number of factors including the location of the supply interruption, the nature of the disruption as well as the types of ancillary services that may be available.
+The Rules require that the standard 'must identify the maximum amount of time within which system restart ancillary services are required to restore supply to a specified level'.
+The Panel had acknowledges that in practice, the timeframe for the restoration of supply following a black system event would be affected by a number of factors including the location of the supply interruption, the nature of the disruption as well as the types of ancillary services that may be available.
 Taking this into account, the Panel noted that any restoration timeframes set out in the standard should be considered 'target timeframes'.

-The interim standard sets out that restart services should be procured for each electrical sub-network sufficient to:32
+The interim standard sets out that restart services should be procured for each electrical sub-network sufficient to:

-- 'Re-supply and energise the auxiliaries of power stations within 11⁄2 hours of a major supply disruption occurring such that there would be sufficient capacity to meet 40% of the peak demand in the affected electrical sub-network'; and - 'Restore generation and transmission within the affected electrical sub-network such that 40% of the electrical sub-network's peak demand could be supplied within four hours of a major supply disruption occurring'.
+• 'Re-supply and energise the auxiliaries of power stations within 11⁄2 hours of a major supply disruption occurring such that there would be sufficient capacity to meet 40% of the peak demand in the affected electrical sub-network'; and

-31 Clause 8.8.3(aa)(3) of the Rules.
+Clause 8.8.3(aa)(3) of the Rules.